awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-document-builder.md

 The following walkthrough shows how to use Document Builder in the Systems Manager Automation console to create a custom Automation document and then run the custom Automation document\.

-The first step of the Automation document you create runs a python script to launch an Amazon Elastic Compute Cloud \(Amazon EC2\) instance\.
-The second step runs another python script to keep monitoring for the instance status check to change to `ok` before an overall status of `Success` is reported for the automation execution\.
+The first step of the Automation document you create runs a script to launch an Amazon Elastic Compute Cloud \(Amazon EC2\) instance\.
+The second step runs another script to monitor for the instance status check to change to `ok`\.
+Then, an overall status of `Success` is reported for the automation execution\.

 **Before You Begin**
 Before you begin this walkthrough, do the following: